Seven Keys to Successfully Increasing Prices in 2021

 3. Drive price increases at the offering level.

 While recent reports indicate an average price increase of 5% is forecasted for 2021, the variation between sectors is huge.
 Prices in some sectors have risen by more than 50% in the first half of 2021 alone.
-Meanwhile, others sectors are experiencing little to no price increases.
+Meanwhile, other sectors are experiencing little to no price increases.

 For example, Proctor & Gamble planned price increases of 7% in Beauty, 7% in Fabric & Home, 4% in Grooming, 3% in Healthcare, and -1% in Baby, Feminine, & Family care to yield an overall average price increase of 4%.